ravvnen/Bike-Parking-System/README.md

 1. **Hardware Assembly**: Connect the HC-SR05 sensors to the respective Arduino Uno units as per the circuit diagrams provided in `/Diagrams`.
 2. **Flashing the Code**:
-   - Flash `SensorModule.ino` onto each Arduino Uno.
+   - Flash `Data Aggregator` code onto each Arduino Uno.
-   - Flash `MasterController.ino` onto the Arduino Uno R4 WIFI.
+   - Flash `Master Controller` code onto the Arduino Uno R4 WIFI.
 3. **Server and UI Setup**:
    - Deploy `server.js` to AWS Elastic Beanstalk.
    - Host the contents of `/ClientUI` on a suitable web server.